 - Cup4Cup Wholesome Flour

-Cross-Contamination: Cup4Cup gluten-free flour blends meet the strict standards to be listed by the GFCO as certified gluten free.
+Cross-Contact: Cup4Cup gluten-free flour blends meet the strict standards to be listed by the GFCO as certified gluten-free.
 (Source: Cup4Cup)

 - Great Value Gluten-Free All-Purpose Flour

-Note, however, that the packaging for Great Value Gluten-Free All-Purpose Flour contains a GFCO certification.
+Note, however, that the packaging for gluten-free flour from Great Value contains a GFCO certification.